Safei-Ashraf/Italian-Resturant-con-Fusion/README.md

    ---

-    >Any device with internet access.
+          > Any device with internet access.

-    >Web browser installed on the device used.
+          > Web browser installed on the device used.

+ ---

-   * - For development environemt:*
+   - For Development Environemt:

-      >text editor installed (VS code, sublime, etc.)
+          > text editor installed (VS code, sublime, etc.)

-      >download or clone repo.
+          > download or clone repo.

-      >open using your fav IDE.
+          > open using your fav IDE.

-#Usage:
+---
+# Usage:

 You can preview the live version by [clicking here!](https://reverent-varahamihira-2dc065.netlify.com)